 Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; and permission of the School Dean based on instructor availability.
 Course Advisory: Eligibility for English 001 and SCC minimum Math standards.
 An independent study class designed for students who have successfully completed at least two journalism classes and wish to do field work.
 The student works by arrangement with the instructor.
-Students may take this course up to the maximum number of units over multiple semesters.
 Three to nine hours by arrangement.